-- 1) Riggers should keep their hands, fingers and feet clear of pinch points. - 2) Be aware of stacked material when lifting to avoid knocking it over with a swinging load. - 3) Always be aware of the load lift and stay clear from suspended loads. - 4) Use a designated spotter during lifting to ensure proper clearances are maintained. - 5) Check for overhead power lines before lifting a load. - 6) Warn nearby workers before raising, lowering or swinging a load. - 7) When setting a load down, check that the landing area is clear and set it down slowly. - 8) Riggers must inspect equipment before use; if equipment is damaged, it must immediately be repaired, removed and discarded or replaced. - 9) Tag lines shall be used unless they are determined to create an unsafe condition. - 19) Tag lines are used to stabilize loads, they help keep loads from swinging or swaying and coming in contact with electrical lines and prevent collisions.
+- 7) When setting a load down, check that the landing area is clear and set it down slowly. - 8) Riggers must inspect equipment before use; if equipment is damaged, it must immediately be repaired, removed and discarded or replaced. - 9) Tag lines shall be used unless they are determined to create an unsafe condition. - 10) Tag lines are used to stabilize loads, they help keep loads from swinging or swaying and coming in contact with electrical lines and prevent collisions.
 No Tag lines are completely non-conductive.
-To avoid transmittal of electrical in the event of accidental contact with power lines, use a rated insulating tagline link. - 10) All rigging hooks must include safety latches; latches must be inspected for proper use before each lift - 11) When not in use, all rigging equipment shall be removed from the work area.
+To avoid transmittal of electrical in the event of accidental contact with power lines, use a rated insulating tagline link. - 11) All rigging hooks must include safety latches; latches must be inspected for proper use before each lift. - 12) When not in use, all rigging equipment shall be removed from the work area.